rubenandrebarreiro/rubenandrebarreiro.github.io/about.md

 <p>Hi!
 My name is Rúben André Barreiro! 😀</p>

 <p>I'm 25 years old.
-90's are the best generation ever, right?! 🎂 🎈</p>
+The 90's are the best generation ever, right?! 🎂 🎈</p>

 <p>I was born in Lisbon, Portugal, at November 19, 1992. 👶</p>